 The best decision you can make is to consult with a professional.
 They will be able to discuss all of the implications of your debt reduction choice and make recommendations about how you should proceed.

 The ultimate decision is yours but simply laying all your financials and seeing the numbers objectively will help you decide on the best course of action, even if that includes bankruptcy.

-Dana MacRae Licensed Insolvency Trustee has been helping people manage their debt since 2000.
+Dana MacRae Licensed Insolvency Trustee has been offering debt help in Ottawa and surrounding areas since 2000.
 With 10 offices across Southwestern Ontario, it’s easy to schedule an appointment.
 Just go to www.danatrustee.ca and book your appointment online.
 We offer video conferencing, or book a home consultation and have the trustee come to you (when allowed by COVID-19 protocols).
 Contact us today at 1.800.665.9965 or email@example.com to learn more about our services and find the financial solution that’s right for you.